Social Media Mistakes To Avoid For Identity Theft Protection

 They might be, according to cyber-security experts.
 Quizzes and memes like the one described above encourage you to share information—the same information you often use for your passwords and security questions on banking websites and apps linked to your financial information.

 Increasingly, hackers and identity thieves are using social media to obtain the virtual keys to your accounts, use your credit cards, and even create new accounts in your name.
-By understanding their tactics, you can take simple steps to stop them.
+By understanding their tactics, you can take simple steps to stop them and get identity theft protection.
+Halt hackers in their tracks with these tips.

 Hackers often create fake social media accounts, especially on Facebook, and then send out batches of friend requests.
 Once you’ve accepted the friend request, the hacker can easily view information such as your date of birth, the town you live in, where you were born, and even when you are away on vacation.
 They can use this information to hack your financial accounts or even break into your home while you’re out.

 Thumbs-up tip: Don’t accept friend requests from people you don’t know.
-If you are using Facebook to promote your business or build a personal brand, set up a “Page” instead, and don’t share any personal information there.
+If you are using Facebook to promote your business or build a personal brand, set up a “Page” instead, and for identity theft protection don’t share any personal information there.

 Sometimes, a hacker will create a duplicate account.
 Your cousin who got miffed because you forgot to wish her a happy birthday?
 Check your friends list; she didn’t actually un-friend you.
 Someone created an account using her name and information.
 If you accept the friend request, that hacker now has access to personal information you may share on Facebook, including your date of birth and information you may share that would help someone guess your passwords.